markdaniel1982/ttlf_pp1/README.md

 ___

 ### Errors & Debugging
-While running the code through a validty checker, I had included a 'div' inside an 'h2' element on the profiles page.
-All instances were corrected and there are no longer any errors

-In my css stylesheet, I had put the incorrect number in an rbga element for transparency.
-The value of 255 was corrected to 1

 Throughout the project, I was checking the responsivity for smaller devices, debugging using devtools in Chrome and adjusting any elements accordingly.
 The main issue i had was the positioning of the hero text on the home page, which was sitting too low on smaller devices.
 This was fixed with a media query to reposition the element when viewed on a mobile phone.

 #### Unresolved Bugs